-5(1-4)90.
-Undergraduate Seminar.
-Provides an opportunity for the advanced undergraduate student to undertake independent investigation, design and development.
+ME 5390 (3), 5490 (4).
+UNDERGRADUATE SEMINAR.
+An opportunity for the advanced undergraduate student to undertake independent investigation, design, and development.
 The project, and the supervising faculty, must be approved by the chair of the department in which the student expects to receive the degree.
 Variable credit of one to four term hours.
+Variable TCH Design.

-5(1-4)9(1-5).
-Special Projects.
+ME 5391 (3), 5392 (3), 5393 (3), 5394 (3), 5395 (3), 5491 (4).
+SPECIAL PROJECTS.
 Intensive study of a particular subject or design project not available in regular course offerings and under the supervision of a faculty member approved by the department chair.
-Variable credit of one to four term hours.